Thai / Old Style Siamese Cat

 Health

-Thai Old Style Siamese cats have no special nutritional needs; however, these cats thrive on high-protein, low-carbohydrate diets.
-We recommend choosing a brand that incorporates real meat or fish as the main ingredient, as excess carbohydrates can contribute to obesity, particularly later in life.
+Thai cats cats have no special nutritional needs.
+However, like all cats, Thai cats thrive on high-protein, low-carbohydrate diets.
+Choose a food that incorporates real meat or fish as the main ingredient, as excess carbohydrates can contribute to obesity, particularly later in life.
 Be sure to feed your cat appropriately for its age.

 Give your cat a quick once-over with a soft brush or offer a brisk rub with your fingertips a few times per week to remove dead hair that might otherwise end up on your clothing and furniture.
 You can bring out the shine in your cat’s coat by following up with a quick polish, using a soft silk scarf or a chamois.

-Since Thai cats are prone to periodontal disease, consider teaching them how to have their teeth brushed using feline toothpaste in cat-approved flavors.
+Since Thai cats are prone to periodontal disease, teach them to accept having their teeth brushed using feline toothpaste in cat-approved flavors.

 Thai cats are extremely energetic, and without regular nail trimming, their families find them swinging from the drapes, clinging to the couch, and shredding various items that have attracted their attention.
 It isn’t difficult to clip a cat’s toenails but this is a routine that’s best begun from a young age.

 You won’t have to encourage your Thai cat to play!
-These kitties love to zoom up and down their cat trees, and they truly enjoy stretching on a scratching post.
-Jumping up into windows and hiding in wait for another cat to pass – and then leaping out in a surprise attack – are two more pastimes they enjoy.
+They love to zoom up and down their cat trees, and they truly enjoy stretching on a scratching post.
+Two more pastimes they enjoy include jumping up into windows and hiding in wait for another cat to pass—and then leaping out in a surprise attack.
 With lots of interaction and plenty of toys, you can satisfy your cat’s need to expend energy and be entertained by their antics in the process.

-Thai Old Style Siamese cats can easily learn how to walk on leashes; if you’d like to help your feline friend enjoy the outdoors safely, walks are another way to stay active while having fun.
+Thai cats can easily learn how to walk on leashes.
+If you’d like to help your cat enjoy the outdoors safely, walks are another way to stay active while having fun.

 Thai cats are generally robust and healthy, however they can occasionally suffer from heart disease, gangliosidosis, hyperesthesia syndrome, psychogenic alopecia, and respiratory infections.